SQL Server v.Next (Denali) : Contained Databases

 I threw this query together to show how the DMV can be used to pinpoint the problems and to dive directly into resolving them:

 Note that the DMV did not pick up the SYNONYM that referenced a three-part name; you'd have to identify any synonyms and then brute force discover them.
-I filed Connect #622368 in the hopes that they will rectify this issue.
+I filed Connect #622368 in the hopes that they would rectify this issue, but that suggestion died with Connect.

 Also note that the table using a function that itself has an uncontained reference is not picked up.
 I didn't file a Connect item for this one as I think it is a relatively rare issue, however if you have situations like this it is something to keep in mind.